SudaisAkbar/SudaisAkbar/README.md

 Hi, I’m Muhammad Sudais Akbar! 👋

 👀 About Me
 I’m passionate about technology and always excited to learn new things.
-My journey as a web developer has led me to specialize in full-stack development, where I build both the front-end and back-end of applications, focusing on performance and user experience.
+My journey as a web developer has led me to specialize in full-stack development.
+I build both the front-end and back-end of applications, focusing on performance and user experience.

 🌱 Currently Learning
 I'm deepening my Node.js, Express.js, and MongoDB skills to create more powerful and scalable web applications.
 I’m also exploring React.js to enhance my front-end development capabilities.